-- 2. Enter a 0 or 1 on the dial pad to enable/disable this feature. - [0] = Disabled - [1] = Enabled - 3.
-Press HOLD to save the entry.
-A confirmation tone is heard.
+- 2. Enter a 0 or 1 on the dial pad to enable/disable this feature.

+- [0] = Disabled

+- [1] = Enabled

-The use of Supervisor Monitor with Barge-In is limited by federal law and may also be limited or prohibited by state or local law, so check the relevant laws in your area before employing these features.
+The use of Supervisor Monit or with Barge-In is limited by federal law and may also be limited or prohibited by state or local law, so check the relevant laws in your area before employing these features.

-A change in volume may occur on the CO line or intercom call after the barge-in occurs.
+Achange involume may occur on the CO line or intercom call after the barge-in occurs.

 This feature is available with optional software.
-The ACD Supervisor Monitor with Barge-In feature provides a means for an ACD Supervisor to monitor an agents call in progress to coach sales techniques or customer relations skills.
+The ACD Supervisor Monitor with Barge-In feature provides a means for an ACD Supervisor to monitor an agent's call in progress and coach sales techniques or customer relations skills.
 When used, a supervisor may intrude into an agent's call in a listen-only mode or in a true conference mode.
 Prior to barge-in, a supervisor must log into the agent's group using the supervisor log-in code 576XXX.
 This feature is available with or without a warning tone.
 By default, the Supervisor Monitor with Barge-In feature is disabled.